willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### How can I tell if I'm using Bluetooth technology?

 Motion controllers use the same Bluetooth technology found in many consumer devices and are designed to work with the Bluetooth capability included in any recent PC.
 To verify that your PC has a Bluetooth radio (it should if the device passed the Mixed Reality Compatibility Checker):
-* Right click on the Windows Start Menu and select Device Manager.
+* Right click on the Windows Start Menu and select "Device Manager".
 * Expand the Bluetooth section and look for an adapter.
 * If your PC doesn’t have Bluetooth, one recommended dongle is the [Plugable USB Bluetooth 4.0 Low Energy Micro Adapter](https://www.amazon.com/Plugable-Bluetooth-Adapter-Raspberry-Compatible/dp/B009ZIILLI/ref=sr-1-1?ie=UTF8&qid=1490148230&sr=8-1&keywords=plugable+broadcom).\
 ![Screenshot of an Example Device Manager.
 The Adapter is the Bluetooth radio.](images/devicemanagerbtadapterpic.png)